adiBinen/Karaoke-app/README.md

 which triggers the **App** component to update the state with the corresponding video and transcript data.
 This structure ensures clear separation of concerns and ease of maintenance.

+### App component
+App Component: The main component responsible for managing the overall state and fetching data from the backend.
+It coordinates data flow and passes necessary props to child components.

+### TranscriptSelector component
+Responsible for displaying the list of transcripts and handling user interactions for selecting a transcript.

 ### TranscriptDisplay component
 The TranscriptDisplay component is designed to render a list of words from a transcript, ensuring proper formatting by starting new lines for new paragraphs and avoiding spaces before punctuation marks.

+### VideoPlayer component
+Displays the video corresponding to the selected transcript.
+It receives the video URL and controls for playback.

 ## Trade-offs
 **State management**